apache/parquet-format/BloomFilter.md

   2: required BloomFilterAlgorithm algorithm;
   /** The hash function used for Bloom filter. **/
   3: required BloomFilterHash hash;
+  /** The compression used in the Bloom filter **/
+  4: required BloomFilterCompression compression;
 }

 struct ColumnMetaData {